wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Changelog ==

+= 0.8.6 =
+* FIXED: JS and CSS files won't be included in index.php pages other than dashboard only anymore
+* FIXED: Removed references to images that don't exist (anymore) in tabs.style.css
+* FIXED: Added a check if Twitter is available
+* FIXED: Added request and response timeouts to all CURL operations

+= 0.8.5 =
+* FIXED: Damn you guys at tr.im! - re-integrated tr.im URL shortener

+= 0.8.4 =
+* FIXED: tr.im discontinued service thus it has been removed
+* NEW: Added bit.ly URL shortener

 = 0.8.3 =
 * FIXED: passwords are now stored encrypted
 * FIXED: incorrect link in the sent panel